wayfair-incubator/cloud-functions-buildkite-plugin/README.md

 # Cloud Functions Buildkite Plugin

-This buildkite plugin can be used to deploy code to Cloud Functions
+This buildkite plugin can be used to deploy code to [Cloud Functions](https://cloud.google.com/functions)

 See the [plugin tester](https://github.com/buildkite-plugins/buildkite-plugin-tester) for testing examples and usage, and the [Buildkite docs on writing plugins](https://buildkite.com/docs/plugins/writing) to understand everything in this repo.

 ## Using the plugin

 If the version number is not provided then the most recent version of the plugin will be used.
-Do not use version number as `master` or any branch names.
+Do not use version number as `main` or any branch name.

 ### Simple